Maryam Moshiri

-Maryam Moshiri (مریم مشیری) is an Iranian-British presenter working for the BBC on its News Channel broadcasting in the United Kingdom and worldwide.
+Maryam Moshiri (مریم مشیری; born 1976 or 1977) is an Iranian-British presenter working for the BBC on its News Channel broadcasting in the United Kingdom and worldwide.
 Her programme The World Today with Maryam Moshiri airs weekdays from 18:00 GMT (international) and 7:00 pm UK time (UK), featuring interviews with figures from the arts, culture, and entertainment.

 Early life and education

 Moshiri was born in Tehran, Iran and moved to London with her family in 1978, shortly before the Iranian Revolution.
 She attended Streatham and Clapham High School and graduated from University College London in 2000 with a BA in Italian.
 She then completed a postgraduate diploma in Broadcast Journalism at the London College of Communication, graduating in 2001.
 Her sister, Nazanine Moshiri, worked as a foreign correspondent at Al Jazeera.